Coexistence Research

 Without careful planning and management, tragic outcomes are inevitable, for both polar bears and people.

 Polar Bears International is working on a number of fronts to stay ahead of the curve.
-Working with a range of partners, including Arctic communities, we are researching ways to reduce polar bear-human encounters and greatly minimize negative outcomes.
+With the help of a range of partners, including Arctic communities, we are researching ways to reduce polar bear-human encounters and greatly minimize negative outcomes.

 Best Deterrence Methods

 Bear spray.
 Cracker shells.
-Loud shouts.
+Signal flares.
 What are the best ways to stay safe during an encounter with a polar bear?
 Protocols are well-established for brown and black bears, but less well-known for polar bears.
 This is largely because human-polar bear encounters are a recent phenomenon in many Arctic coastal communities.

-These efforts include a recent study, led by Dr. Tom Smith of Brigham Young University, and supported by our team, on the efficacy of bear spray in polar bear country.
-The research team conducted lab research on how well bear spray performed in Arctic conditions, including wind and cold, and found it to be effective in all conditions.
+A study led by Dr. Tom Smith of Brigham Young University on the efficacy of bear spray in polar bear country.
+Researchers conducted lab tests on how well bear spray performed in Arctic conditions, including wind and cold, and found it to be effective in all conditions.
 The takeaway: Everyone should carry bear spray when in bear country.

 Waste Management

-In response, we initiated an overview publication on polar bears and landfills led by Dr. Tom Smith at Brigham Young University with partners from several institutions and are launching a waste management project to examine innovative ways to reduce attractants to polar bears.
+In response, we initiated an overview publication on polar bears and landfills led by Dr. Tom Smith at Brigham Young University, with partners from several institutions, followed by a waste management study to examine innovative ways to reduce attractants to polar bears.
 This is important because waste management is a problem across the North.
 Burying is not possible or sustainable in settings with frozen soils and impossible in bedrock.
-Yet open dumps are an invitation to trouble, leading to problem bears, conflict, and frequently increased mortality.
-They are also a concern for disease as several species co-occur at landfill sites.
+Yet open dumps are an invitation to trouble, leading to food-conditioned bears, conflict, and frequently, increased mortality.
+Open dumps can also spread disease as several species co-occur at landfill sites.

-This initial study will assess available options and their costs, providing communities with ideas on the tools as they consider future options.
+The initial study assessed available waste management options and their costs, providing communities with ideas on the tools as they consider future options.

 Project partners include the Town of Churchill, Canada.